ashegde/previous-talks/README.md

 ## Previous-talks

 Backup of some UQ-related talks I have given in the past.

+Some other talks that I have given can be found online as well, such as https://www.osti.gov/servlets/purl/2540409.